Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

-As a simplified example of this idea, let's say I buy a painting by an emerging artist for $15,000.
-I believe that this artist will grow in popularity and her work will increase in financial value, so I don't bother with calculations or appraisals.
+As a simplified example of this idea, let’s say I buy a painting by an emerging artist for $15,000.
+I believe that this artist will grow in popularity and her work will increase in financial value, so I don’t bother with calculations or appraisals.
 At the time of my purchase, an outside firm appraises the piece at $5,000, unbeknownst to me.
-As I predicted, the artist becomes well known and demand for her art increases.
+As I predicted, the artist becomes well known, and demand increases.
 As a result, the value of her art, including the painting I purchased, grows 15% every year.
-After five years, when I'm ready to sell, the piece is worth $10,000.
-It's doubled in value!
-However, since I bought the painting for $15,000, I've lost money on this art investment.
+After five years, when I’m ready to sell, the piece is worth $10,000.
+It’s doubled in value!
+However, since I bought the painting for $15,000, I’ve lost money on this art investment.

 So, even after I’ve located a company with a promising and profitable future, I want to make sure I purchase shares at a good price.
 Otherwise, I’ll lose money and miss opportunities to build wealth.

 There are two main concepts that support the reasoning behind discounted cash flow.

 The time value of money means that the value of a dollar today is different from the value of a dollar in the future.
 Reasons for this difference include interest, inflation, and potential investment growth.